Curated Wireless Datasets for Aerial Network Research: Concluding Remarks

 \section{Concluding Remarks}

 Aerial wireless connectivity is becoming an essential enabler of next-generation communication systems, including 5G-Advanced and 6G.
 This paper presented a diverse collection of open and well-documented datasets from the NSF AERPAW testbed, covering various radio technologies such as 5G, Wi-Fi, and LoRa, and captured using UAVs, helikites, programmable SDR nodes, and commercial UE.
 We discussed the technical and regulatory challenges associated with developing programmable aerial wireless platforms to collect such datasets, including the integration of SDRs, real-time localization with centimeter-level precision, testbed-wide time synchronization, and compliance with FAA and FCC requirements.
 The resulting datasets offer high spatial and temporal resolution, supporting a wide range of research activities in wireless communications, signal processing, and machine learning.
-These datasets are curated according to FAIR principles and are intended to support the academic and industrial research community.
-They enable rigorous evaluation of propagation models, data-driven algorithm design, and performance benchmarking in altitude-varying environments.
-Future work will involve expanding the dataset scope to include cooperative and mobile scenarios, incorporating advanced networking features, and aligning with emerging standards to inform data-driven regulatory policy.